scriperdj/scriperdj.github.io/_posts/2017-04-08-Settingup-environment-for-test-driven-development-of-client-side-javascript-using-mocha-and-karma.markdown

 ![Read JioMags]({{ site.baseurl }}/images/posts/karma-testing.gif)

 Set *autoWatch: true* in ***karma.config.js*** file to allow test cases execution whenever the files change.
 Also, you could debug the code by adding a line ***debugger*** to four function & open Developer tools in your browser to start debugger.
 Exciting right?
 Go ahead & try for yourself.

+Have setup [boilerplate in Git repo](https://github.com/scriperdj/Javascript-automated-unit-testing-with-browsers){:target="_blank"} with some Gulp tasks to get you started.